instantOS/instantos.github.io/roadmap.md

 # Roadmap

-A more technical and live updatung list of concrete features can be found [here](https://github.com/instantOS/instantOS/projects/1)
+A more technical and live updating list of concrete features can be found [here](https://github.com/instantOS/instantOS/projects/1)

 ## Finish up Documentation